matc-thaher/website/backup/about.md

 #### For experts

-I work on Dark Matter (DM) phenomenology.
-I have specialised in looking at the possible signatures of DM in Direct Detection experiments, which search for the low energy interactions of Galactic DM with nuclei in dedicated detectors.
-I am particularly interested in how different models of DM (and in particular different DM-nucleon interactions) can be distinguished in direct detection experiments, as well as in indirect and collider searches.
-This information should prove vital for informing future decisions about what type of detectors while give us the greatest handle on the properties of DM and the greatest chance of unveiling its identity.
+I work on Dark Matter (DM) phenomenology, Galaxy formation and evolution, Gravitational Wave Astronomy, Fundamental Physics, and Big Data.
+I have specialized in doing the theoretical model and simulation for DM.
+To find possible signatures of DM, I compare the results with observational data collected using various direct and indirect detection experiments.
+I am interested in how different models of DM (and, in particular, DM interactions like gravitational interaction of DM) can be distinguished in direct detection experiments and indirect and collider searches.
+Also, I am interested in how the galaxy forms and evolves with DM.
+DM can lead us to build a relationship between quantum mechanics and cosmological equations, a long-standing fundamental physics question.
+This information should prove vital for unifying fundamental forces.
+I am also interested in the speed of light (c) and want to build a one-way experiment to measure the speed of c.
+Gravitational wave astronomy is one of the sources for multimessenger astronomy and can be an excellent source for identifying DM and many other aspects of astronomy.
+Also, the data coming from all these detectors should be analyzed meticulously to detect the signals by removing noises and glitches.
+Hence, I want to build efficient online methods to analyze the data and find these signals for parameter estimation.